2026 Fantasy Baseball Rankings: Sleepers, busts, breakouts from model that nailed Cal Raleigh's massive season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-There are less than two weeks remaining until the MLB regular season starts in earnest, with 26 teams taking the field, so Fantasy baseball draft season is hitting its peak.
+There are less than two weeks remaining until the MLB regular season starts, so peak Fantasy baseball draft season has arrived.
 The early 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Juan Soto, Bobby Witt and Jose Ramirez following.
-Tarik Skubal and Paul Skenes are the first two pitchers coming off the board.
+Tarik Skubal and Paul Skenes are the first two pitchers coming off the board in most drafts.
 Those are relatively obvious picks for early in drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Who are the top 2026 Fantasy baseball sleepers, breakouts and busts, and which 2026 Fantasy baseball picks can give your roster an edge this season?
 Before going on the clock in any 2026 Fantasy baseball drafts, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.